wolfgangasdf/iqp-book/se-qho.md

 The harmonic oscillator is as it is in classical mechanics, one of the most important systems in quantum mechanics – because it appears everywhere in nature, and it is simple enough to solve it analytically and highlights many of the basic concepts and methods of quantum mechanics.
 It appears everywhere in nature because nearly any potential landscape can be approximated by a harmonic oscillator, from optical systems over molecular vibrations to the dynamics of nuclear particles.

-The paradigm for a classical one-dimensional harmonic oscillator is a mass m attached to a spring of force constant k.
-The motion is governed by Hooke’s law, $F=-kx=m\ddot{x}$ (ignoring friction), and the solution is $x(t)=A\sin(\omega t)+B\cos(\omega t)$, where $k\equiv m\omega^2$ is the (angular) frequency of the oscillation.
+The paradigm for a classical one-dimensional harmonic oscillator is a mass $m$ at position $x$ attached to a spring of force constant $k$.
+The motion, we ignore friction, is governed by Hooke’s law, $F=-kx=m\ddot{x}$, and the solution is $x(t)=A\sin(\omega t)+B\cos(\omega t)$, where $k\equiv m\omega^2$ is the (angular) frequency of the oscillation.

-The potential energy has therefore a parabolic shape $V(x)=kx^2/2$.
+We can express the force of the spring in a potential function depending on the spring extension $x$, and we find a parabolic shape of the potential energy $V(x)=kx^2/2$.

-Note that in nature there is no perfect harmonic oscillator — Hooke’s law does only approximately apply, and there are often many technical issues, e.g. a spring breaks if it is extended too far.
+Note that in nature, there is no perfect harmonic oscillator — Hooke’s law does only approximately apply, and there are often many technical issues, e.g. a spring breaks if it is extended too far.
 But practically any potential is approximately parabolic in the neighbourhood of a local minimum – this can be seen from a Taylor expansion of any potential around a minimum:

 $$
 V(x)=V\left(x_0\right)+V^{\prime}\left(x_0\right)\left(x-x_0\right)+\frac{1}{2} V^{\prime \prime}\left(x_0\right)\left(x-x_0\right)^2+\cdots